metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 ## Troubleshoot WI-FI

-Below link explains how to troubleshoot WI-FI problems, some of the steps are already covered here:
+Link below explains how to troubleshoot WI-FI problems, some of the steps are already covered here:

 [Fix WI-FI issues](https://support.microsoft.com/en-us/help/10741/windows-fix-network-connection-issues)